1-30 Aug 2025

 Starring:Albert Finney, Colin Blakely and Billie Whitelaw.

-In this illustrated talk, writer, academic and filmmaker Mark Goodall (University of Bradford) will explore the lost history of Bradford’s Cinecenta cinema alongside a screening of Charlie Bubbles.
+In this illustrated talk, writer, academic and filmmaker Mark Goodall (University of Bradford) explored the lost history of Bradford’s Cinecenta cinema alongside a screening of Charlie Bubbles.

 My Friend Lanre [With Q&A]